Artemis (novel): Plot

 Svoboda discovers that ZAFO is a virtually lossless cable ("Zero Attenuation Fiber Optic"), which will allow long-distance transmission of data without the need for repeaters, revolutionizing communications infrastructure.
 As the manufacturing process requires low gravity, Artemis is an ideal location, and the new industry would significantly boost the city's stagnant economy.
 Jazz confronts the city's administrator Ngugi, who reveals she has been using Jazz as bait to flush out O Palácio's operatives, not wanting to allow Artemis to be seized by a crime syndicate.
 Jazz then enlists her reluctant friends and father to stop O Palácio by destroying Sanchez's smelter, which will allow Trond's daughter Lene, who inherited his fortune, to seize the pertinent contracts and rebuild.
-Dale helps Jazz break into the plant, where she sabotages the smelter to overheat and destroy itself, but in doing so unwittingly creates deadly chloroform that is pumped into the city's air supply.
+Dale helps Jazz break into the plant, where she sabotages the smelter to overheat and destroy itself, but in doing so, unwittingly creates deadly chloroform that is pumped into the city's air supply.

 With under an hour before the unconscious residents of Artemis die from their exposure, Jazz races to access Trond's stockpile of untainted oxygen.
-She sacrifices herself to save the city, but Dale is able to save her.
+She attempts to sacrifice herself to save the city, but Dale can save her.
 Lene pays Jazz for her services, and she finds herself temporarily wealthy.
 After buying her father a new welding workshop to replace the one she accidentally destroyed as a teenager, Jazz is called to Ngugi's office, where the administrator informs her of her impending deportation.
-Jazz convinces Ngugi of her value to the city as an "authorized" harmless smuggler whose monopoly of the illegal trade would keep out other, more dangerous criminals.
+Jazz convinces Ngugi of her value to the city as an "authorized" and harmless smuggler, whose monopoly on the illegal trade would keep out other, more dangerous criminals.
 Ngugi relents, but forces her to pay most of her remaining money to the city as a fine.
 Jazz and Dale rekindle their friendship.
-Jazz tasks Kelvin, her smuggling partner on Earth, to discover which company Jin Chu works for and invest in it before ZAFO and its earning potential is announced.
+Jazz tasks Kelvin, her smuggling partner on Earth, to discover which company Jin works for and invest in it before ZAFO and its earning potential is announced.